hchetia/CAGlogger_Github/README.md

 **NEXT in 2024-**
 1. Get the conda env and slurm+R script together and share with Nick+kert.
-2. Get the trgt database path repeats > select the repeats that have an identical assay (with open source geo datasets)
+2. Get the trgt database path repeats (31 repeats atm)
+3. Select the repeats that have an identical assay (with open source geo datasets) (FEB END)
-3. create functions for those
+4. Dig into literature if there are any new path repeats that aren't in these 31 ref.
+5. Create functions (MARCH)
-4. Download GEO raw data and replicate the results.
+6. Download GEO raw data and replicate the results.
+(MARCH)
-5. Create the shiny app.
+7. Create the shiny app OR a viewer (something like REVIEWER Maybe)??
+8. Users should be able download some format of visualisation to test with alignment data.
-6. Write the package and PUBLISHHHHH.
+9. Write the package and PUBLISHHHHH.